 - Antibiotics: To treat urinary tract infections.

 Catheterisation: The veterinarian places a catheter into the urethra to flush out small uroliths.

 Therapeutic cystocentesis: A routine veterinary procedure with the use of a needle and is inserted through the abdominal wall to remove urine directly from the bladder.
 This is typically a last resort, and a catheter is a preferred method in the blocked cat.

 Surgical removal of uroliths: The advantage of surgical removal is that the stones are completely removed and can be identified.
 However, as with any surgery, there are also risks.

-Voiding urohydropropulsion – The bladder is flushed with a sterile liquid to void it of stones.
+Voiding urohydropropulsion: Flush the bladder with a sterile liquid to void it of stones.

-Retrograde urohydropropulsion: Stones trapped in the urethra are flushed back into the bladder using a sterile liquid.
+Retrograde urohydropropulsion: Flush stones in the urethra back into the bladder.